EAGLE605/SignX/GETTING_STARTED.md

 - Still 95% cheaper than human estimators

 ### "What if RAG doesn't work well?"
 **Fallback**: Your existing manual process.
-But based on OSHCUT's success and Gemini's multimodal capabilities, this is low risk.
+But based on modern platform's success and Gemini's multimodal capabilities, this is low risk.
 Test with 100 documents first.

 ### "Can I launch this incrementally?"
 **Yes!** Recommended approach: